vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/unit-testing.md

 	})
 })
 ```
-It is very simple test, we just compare the hash of the latest block plus the hash of the block tommorow.
+It is a very simple test, we just compare the hash of the latest block plus the hash of the block tomorrow.
 ```js
 await helper.timeTravel(86400)
 await helper.mine()